INyabuto/fixthis/README.md

 ## Installation

-fixthis is not in cran yet. you can install it directly from github with:
+fixthis is not yet in cran. you can install it directly from github with:

 ``` r